cypress-io/cypress-documentation/source/guides/guides/launching-browsers.md

 # Browser Environment

 Cypress launches the browser in a way that's different from a regular browser environment.
 But it launches in a way that we believe makes testing *more reliable* and *accessible*.

+## Launching Browsers

+When Cypress goes to launch your browser it will give you an opportunity to modify the arguments used to launch the browser.

+This enables you to do things like:

+- Load your own chrome extension
+- Enable or disable experimental chrome features

+{% url 'This part of the API is documented here.' browser-launch-api %}

 ## Cypress Profile